Skip to main content

 Step 6 - Check gates using the SDK

-Copy and paste the following code in your console, being sure to replace YOUR_SDK_KEY
+Copy and paste the following code in your console, being sure to replace YOUR_SDK_KEY with the Client API Key you copied in Step 4:

-const client = new window.__STATSIG__.StatsigClient(
+const client = new window.Statsig.StatsigClient(

 "YOUR_SDK_KEY",